How it all Started

 Every year thousands of people walk through the doors and get to experience the 1000 Islands from the air.
-Their experience is inevitably satisfying, seen through the achievement of the 2019 Award of Excellence on Trip Advisor.
+Their experience is inevitably satisfying, seen through the achievement of the 2022 Gold Star Award of Excellence on Trip Advisor.

 Along with this recognition, in 2016 the company’s 20-minute Boldt Castle Tour was considered to be one of Ontario’s signature experiences.
 By 2019, the 30-minute 2 Castle Tour was labeled a Canadian Signature Experience.
 Make sure to put a helicopter tour over the 1000 Islands on your must do list.

 The 1000 Islands actually consist of 1864 islands that span a 50 mile radius along St. Lawrence River between Kingston and Brockville.
 Formed almost 12,000 years ago during the last ice age, these islands are the marvel and beauty of Mother Nature hard at work.
 The islands can range in size from the biggest, Wolf Island (48 mi²) and Howe Island (12 mil²) which house a large number of residents, farms and churches compared to smaller islands occupied by single family homes and other uninhabited islands that are not much more than a rocky shore.